MadeByParker/Spotify-Comfy-Custom-CSS/README.md

 * As my theme has a light and dark mode go to "color_scheme" in the file and type Light or Dark for options, save the file.

-* Then go to the powershell again and type spicetify apply.
+* Then go to the powershell again and type `spicetify apply`.

 [Source.](https://www.muo.com/tag/customize-spotify-with-spicetify-themes/)

+## What to do if Spotify receives an update?

+* Go into Windows Powershell and then run the command, `spicetify apply` to re-apply the custom css theme.